 DePaul's programs run on quarter hours.
 The online media communications degree consists of 192 quarter hours.
 Online students access coursework through Course OnLine, a technology developed through DePaul's College of Computing and Digital Media.

 Years three and four of this program are available entirely online, which is only offered to transfer students.
-To be eligible, students with a minimum 2.0 GPA must transfer at least 30 credit hours from a previous school.
+To be eligible, students with a minimum 2.0 GPA must transfer at least 30 semester credit hours from a previous school.
 Students without transfer credits must take the first two years of the degree on campus.

 DePaul University is regionally accredited by the Higher Learning Commission.